-Though the new global note ("NGN") form and new safekeeping structure ("NSS") have been introduced to allow for the possibility of Securities being issued and held in a manner which will permit them to be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem either upon issue or at any or all times during their life, in any particular case such recognition will depend upon satisfaction of the Eurosystem eligibility criteria at the relevant time.
+Though the new global note ("NGN") form and new safekeeping structure ("NSS") allow for the possibility of Securities being issued and held in a manner which will permit them to be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem either upon issue or at any or all times during their life, in any particular case, such recognition will depend upon satisfaction of the Eurosystem eligibility criteria at the relevant time.

 Bearer or registered form Global Securities that are deposited with a common depositary on behalf of the international central securities depositaries ("ICSD"s) under the classical global note ("CGN") structure are not eligible as collateral for Eurosystem purposes.
-In addition, Securities in definitive form issued after 30 September 2010 are not eligible as collateral for Eurosystem purposes.
+In addition, Securities in definitive form are not eligible as collateral for Eurosystem purposes.